If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 - Haunted Mansion at Magic Kingdom (really fun for older kids and adults and worth a 15 to 20-minute wait)

-- Under the Sea – Journey of the Little Mermaid (rarely has long waits and the queue is heavily themed with a talking Scuttle)
+- Under the Sea – Journey of the Little Mermaid (rarely has long waits and the queue is nicely themed with a talking Scuttle)

 Attractions We Often FastPass

-Here are the attractions for which we usually get FastPasses:
+Here are the attractions for which we often get FastPasses:

 - Seven Dwarves Mine Train – the most popular attraction at Magic Kingdom.
 Lines build VERY quickly in the morning so get a FastPass if you can.